bloggrify/demo-minimalist/content/index.md

 ---
-title: "Home - Bloggrify - Bento"
+title: "Home - Bloggrify - Minimalist"
-description: "This is the home page of the Bento Mistral theme.
+description: "This is the home page of the Minimalist theme.
 It is a simple and clean theme for your blog."
 listed: false
 layout: "home"
 ---